KatieNinkSmith/308-JavaScript-Fundamentals/README.md

   assignment_id: number
   assignment_id: number
 }
-output errors when assignemnt_id dose not match courseInfo id: what to output if points_possible: 0 can not / by 0 always convert score/id's/possible_points to Number() try/catch for other errors
+what to output if points_possible: 0 can not / by 0
+always convert score/id's/possible_points to Number() try/catch for other errors